liserman/handcodeR/README.md

 input.

-If you want to provide custom context instead of relying on automatically adjacent text, you can use `comparison_pre` and `comparison_post` to specify custom vectors to display before and after each comparison text—analogous to the `pre` and `post` arguments for the main `data` input.
+If you want to provide custom context instead of relying on automatically adjacent text, you can use `pre_comparison` and `post_comparison` to specify custom vectors to display before and after each comparison text—analogous to the `pre` and `post` arguments for the main `data` input.